Pacific Beach, San Diego: History

 Homelessness remains another pressing issue, Caryn Blanton highlighted, "There is no shelter and there is no housing right now.
 So what are we going to do as a community".
 According to the 2024 point-in-time count, in 2023 a 3% rise in homelessness affected the country with limited support.
 These challenges affect the community of Pacific Beach and its identity, as well as its adaptation to modern times.
 Long-term residents of Pacific Beach worry about the future, relating to drastic development plans and stress over the importance of homelessness.

 In 1945, over 1,900 residents petitioned to remove the name of William Payne from the middle school because they did not believe that a black teacher deserved to be there.
 At the time, only two black families owned property in the neighborhood.
 In 2021, following a wave of name changes in the wake of the murder of George Floyd, San Diego Unified School Board voted to rename a joint-use field at the middle school after Payne and his wife Fannie.

 The United States Navy operated an anti-aircraft training center at Pacific Beach during World War II.
 During the 1960s, development continued to increase with the city's investment in Mission Bay Park, including the developments of the Islandia, Vacation Village and Hilton Hotels.
 In 1964, SeaWorld opened south of Pacific Beach.

 The original name of this feature was "Bay Point" and today one may still find a USGS bench mark and associated RM (DC1025, DC1026 respectively) with that name there.
 The "Bay Point Formation" is the name of a local rock stratum first found and described there.

 On Wikipedia Day, 2001, Wikipedia began on a server in Pacific Beach at the Bomis office.

+Patriot March riot and “Antifa” trial

-In January 2021, about 100 Proud Boys and Trump supporters clashed with counter-protesters for hours on Mission Boulevard near the Crystal Pier.
+In January 2021, about 100 Proud Boys and Trump supporters holding a “Patriot March” clashed with counter-protesters for hours on Mission Boulevard near the Crystal Pier.
 Violent acts committed by members of both sides were posted to social media.
-In 2022, 11 people, who were later identified by prosecutor Summer Stephan as Antifa, were charged with felonys related to the incident.
+In 2022, 11 people, who were later identified by prosecutor Summer Stephan as “Antifa”, were charged with felonies related to the incident.
 In April 2024, nine of those charged had pled guilty to various charges while two chose to go to trial.
 On May 3, these two were convicted of conspiracy to commit a riot.
-In June 2024, eight of those who were convicted received sentences between180 days in jail to eight years in prison.
+In June 2024, eight of those who were convicted received sentences ranging from 180 days in jail to eight years in prison.